adambard/learnxinyminutes-docs/julia.html.markdown

 1 < 2 < 3 # => true
 2 < 3 < 2 # => false

-# AbstractStrings are created with "
+# Strings are created with "
 "This is a string."

+# Julia has several types of strings, including ASCIIString and UTF8String.
+# More on this in the Types section.

 # Character literals are written with '
 'a'

-# A string can be indexed like an array of characters
+# Some strings can be indexed like an array of characters
 "This is a string"[1] # => 'T' # Julia indexes from 1
 # However, this is will not work well for UTF8 strings,
 # so iterating over strings is recommended (map, for loops, etc).